linusg/serenityos-emoji-font/README.md

 Please make sure to include a copy of the [`LICENSE`](LICENSE) file when distributing the font!

+## What's included?

+Everything from [`/res/emoji`](https://github.com/SerenityOS/serenity/tree/master/Base/res/emoji), except for the private use area (PUA) emojis, which are mostly [the yaks](https://yaksplained.org/).

+This means that non-standard emojis such as flags and ZWJ combinations (e.g. catdog) are included as well.

 ## Building locally

 Uses [`pixart2svg`](https://gist.github.com/m13253/66284bc244deeff0f0f8863c206421c7) for vectorization of the emoji PNG images and [`nanoemoji`](https://github.com/googlefonts/nanoemoji) to build the font.
 SVGs are cached, so subsequent runs of the build script will be much faster.